nameless-and-blameless/TAG/reports/Phantom-Pantries.md

 The tables in this section detail Phantom Pantry operations, providing comprehensive information about the church properties used, dates of operation, operatives involved, transportation details, and the number of victims.

-* Operatives: "Inmates" indicates that inmates were used as perpetrators.
-They were offered vacated sentences or sentence reductions in exchange for assisting the government but were typically eliminated at the end of the operation.

-* Victims: The number of victims executed during the operation.
-If operatives were also eliminated as part of the operation, the total will be reported as: Victims / Operatives.

 #### Hosted by TAG Orchestrators

 | Church                           | Dates         | Transportation | Perpetrators      | Victims   |